 Students are admitted to the school each fall semester.
-The deadline for application to the School of Nursing is March 01.
+The deadline for application to the School of Nursing is May 01.
 The potential student must have completed all of the prerequisite courses listed previously in the Undergraduate Bulletin entitled "Bachelor of Science in Nursing."
 An orientation session is held each fall semester for students selected to enter the program.

-- A. All of the above (see #6, except for C and I) - В. Evidence of current licensure in good standing as a Registered Nurse in the State of Mississippi - Graduation from an NLNAC-accredited nursing program. - RNs do not have to submit an ACT score but must have an overall GPA of 2.5 in all non-nursing prerequisite courses. - Thirty-three semester hours of credit in DSU courses in nursing is awarded to Registered Nurses after successful completion of the first 6 semester hours of the RN/BSN completion program.
+- A. All of the above (see #6, except for G) - B. Evidence of being currently licensed as a Registered Nurse or privileged to practice as a Registered Nurse in Mississippi.
+Individuals who hold a restricted license may or may not be eligible for admission. - C. Graduation from an NLNAC-accredited nursing program. - D. RNs must complete all non-nursing prerequisites with at least a C and have an overall GPA of 2.5 in all non-nursing prerequisite courses. - E. Thirty-three semester hours of credit in DSU courses in nursing is awarded to Registered Nurses after successful completion of the first 6 semester hours of the RN/BSN completion program.